danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 These settings apply globally to all Azure models and groups within the endpoint.
 Here are the available fields:

 1. **titleModel** (String, Optional): Specifies the model to use for generating conversation titles.
 If not provided, the default model is set as `gpt-3.5-turbo`, which will result in no titles if lacking this model.
+You can also set this to dynamically use the current model by setting it to `current_model`.

 2. **plugins** (Boolean, Optional): Enables the use of plugins through Azure.
 Set to `true` to activate Plugins endpoint support through your Azure config.
 Default: `false`.